sujith-eag/Learning_Journey/MCA/Java/Unit_1/1_Q_Sort.md

 3. What does the `finalize()` method do?
 Explain its role with an example in the context of garbage collection.

 **F. Exploring the `String` Class, Using Command-Line Arguments**
-1.  *(Implicit question, often combined with others, e.g., command-line arguments for a specific task)*
-2. Write a Java program to find the area of a rectangle using command-line arguments to pass the length and width. *(This question also relates to the `this` keyword if used in a class context for the rectangle).*
+1. Write a Java program to find the area of a rectangle using command-line arguments to pass the length and width. *(This question also relates to the `this` keyword if used in a class context for the rectangle).*

 **G. Varargs, `Scanner` Class**
 1. What are variable-length arguments (varargs) in Java?
 What are the advantages of using them?